Cost of living guide

 Bali has been the world's most popular digital nomad and expat destination for years.
 But in 2026, the question everyone asks is: can you still live well in Bali on a modest budget?
 The short answer is yes — but it's no longer the $800/month paradise it once was.

 Between rising tourist infrastructure, a strengthening local economy, and increased demand for quality housing, Bali's costs have climbed 25–40% since 2020.
-Here's exactly what you'll spend.
+Here's exactly what you'll spend, area by area.

 CategoryCost (USD/mo)Notes